Benny Ayala

 “After that I always shave before the game, good haircut, shine shoes, complete clean uniform, brand-new hat.
 In case I have a bad game, always looking good.”14

 In 1989 Ayala came back to play with the West Palm Beach Tropics of the Senior Professional Baseball Association.
-One of his teammates was Tim Stoddard.
-He recalled, “I went there, I’m a low-mileage player.
+One of his teammates was Tim Stoddard., whose career had overlapped with Ayala’s in Baltimore from 1979 through 1983.
+Ayala recalled, “I went there, I’m a low-mileage player.
 How can a player like me be injured?
 I hit very good, but one day I chased a fly ball and didn’t get it.
-[Manager] Dick Williams said, ‘We aren’t going to stick with you.’ ”
+[Manager] Dick Williams said, ‘We aren’t going to stick with you.’”

-Benny was married in 1971 to Esperanza “Eppie” Martínez.
+Ayala was married in 1971 to Esperanza “Eppie” Martínez.
 “I was always visiting her when I was in college.
 I was in love.
 I didn’t like school much!”
 The Ayalas had four children: sons Benigno III, Luis Mario, and Melvin, plus daughter Jesica.
-As of 2010, there were eight grandchildren in the family.

-In recent years, Ayala’s main endeavor became his professional network.
+In subsequent years, Ayala’s main endeavor became his professional network.
 His goal: to help retired Puerto Rican players in such areas as pensions, health insurance, celebrity baseball clinics, training clinics for children, and more.
-In November 2007 Benny (in tandem with the Calero & Sullivan Baseball Management firm) held a groundbreaking meeting with 118 former pros from the island and the Major League Baseball Players’ Alumni Association.
-As a result, the Baseball Assistance Team was able to offer financial and medical support to a number of men who needed it.
-Ayala also sets up memorabilia signings to bring the players some additional money.
-His network, as of 2010, included 250 pros.
+In November 2007 Ayala (in tandem with the Calero & Sullivan Baseball Management firm) held a groundbreaking meeting with 118 former pros from the island and the Major League Baseball Players’ Alumni Association.
+As a result, the Baseball Assistance Team was able to offer financial and medical support to various men who needed it.
+Ayala also got involved with setting up memorabilia signings to bring the players some additional money.
+His network came to include around 250 pros.

 In the summer of 2009 Ayala also reached out to former big-league outfielder Ricky Otero.
 Otero, who had fallen into alcohol and drug addiction, was living homeless in Cancún, Mexico.
-Benny was able to get him into a rehab program in New York, and Ricky was reportedly doing well as of early 2010.
+Though Otero subsequently denied the report, Ayala was able to get him into a rehab program in New York.16 As of 2024, Otero was doing well in Vega Baja, Puerto Rico.

-Benny Ayala is a cheerful and chatty man, but his baseball memories feature a serious undercurrent.
-He says, “Earl Weaver respected you as a major-leaguer.
+Ayala, who turned 73 in 2024, remains actively involved in his professional network and on social media.
+He dresses with the same attention that he did to looking sharp in uniform.
+He is a cheerful and chatty man, but his baseball memories feature a serious undercurrent.
+He said, “Earl Weaver respected you as a major-leaguer.
 Some people had to be on the field first, but still I feel, ‘Here they treat everyone the same.’
 I was very proud to wear that big-league uniform, with that Orioles name up front.”

 Acknowledgments